openmrs/openmrs-plir-dockerized-setup/README.md

 The tests will
  * Post Obs data into OpenMRS
  * Track the transactions in OpenHIM
  * Check whether the correct TX_PVLS indicator measureScore was calculated in HAPI FHIR
+ * Check whether the correct TX_CURR indicator measureScore was calculated in HAPI FHIR

 ## Main Repositories